A Little Change for a Big Problem: the new Kitchen pantry shelves

 Sometimes it’s the little changes that make a big difference in your home.
 This project really did take less than one weekend and it didn’t involve any demolition.

-The closet in our kitchen is used as a pantry for typical things like snacks, cereal, food containers.
-It’s also used for my aprons, reuseable grocery bags and even a coffeemaker that I use for parties.
-It gets a lot of use and the main problem was the wire shelving that was starting to bend under the weight of all our items and of course, when something smaller would fall through the shelf.
+The closet in our kitchen serves as a pantry.
+It holds typical items like snacks, cereal, and food containers.
+It’s also where I store my aprons, reusable grocery bags, and even a coffeemaker for parties.
+With all this use, the main problem was the wire shelving.
+It was starting to bend under the weight of everything, and smaller items would often fall through the gaps.

 We decided to keep the existing wire shelves and simply add wooden covers over each one.
-This may not meet everyone’s approval for a solution but for us, it works.
+This might not meet everyone’s approval, but for us, it works perfectly.
 We really wanted a better solution to prevent pantry items from slipping through the cracks.

 John found these wooden shelves on Amazon and ordered enough to cover the existing shelves.
-He did have to cut the length a few inches as well as notches to fit around the existing poles supporting the shelves.
-The great thing is that the wooden shelf covers are lightweight and don’t drag down the existing wire shelves.
+He had to cut the length a few inches and create notches to fit around the poles supporting the shelves.
+The great thing is that these wooden shelf covers are lightweight.
+They don’t drag down the existing wire shelves, which is a huge plus.